acztassi/TSwitchButton/README.md

 #### TSwitchConfig - Arguments:

-All arguments already are setted with default values.
+All arguments already are setted with default values (in milliseconds).
 As following:
   1. DebounceTime = 20,
   2. MaxTimeToAcceptClick = 500,
   3. TimeBetweenFinishedClicks = 1000,